modrinth/docs/docs/details/contributing.md

 ### labrinth (backend and API)

 [labrinth](https://github.com/modrinth/labrinth) is the Rust-based backend serving Modrinth's API with the help of the [Actix](https://actix.rs) framework.
 To get started with a labrinth instance, install docker, docker-compose, and cargo.
 The initial startup can be done simply with the command `docker-compose up`.
-That will deploy several things on several ports:
+That will deploy a PostgreSQL database on port 5432 and a MeiliSearch instance on port 7700.

-- Port 5432: PostgreSQL database
-- Port 7700: MeiliSearch instance
-- Port 8070: pgAdmin web UI
-  - The password when initially accessing pgAdmin is nothing, so just leave it blank when prompted.

 Now, you'll have to install the sqlx CLI, which can be done with cargo: